ARE YOU IN YOUR 50S, 60S, OR 70S & STILL DEALING WITH ANXIETY?

 It’s something you can learn to work with.

-Hi, I’m Dr. Barry Baz Morris
+Hi, I’m Dr. Baz Morris

 Most approaches try to calm the mind directly.
 They focus on changing thoughts, controlling attention, or creating stillness through effort.